solacol/offsec-tex-exam-templates/README.md

 # NOTE
 - Use at your `own risk`!
 - `No guarantees` if reports written by usage of the templates in this repo will fail to fulfill any requirements!
+- If you think something should be adjusted or new templates have to be merged, just open an issue

 # TODOs
 - Table of figures etc.